garylirocks/terraform-demos/README.md

+# A bunch of Terraform examples

-- Code in `remote-storage` create an Azure blob container to store remote state file for `main.tf`
+- `remote-storage-account` creates an Azure blob container to store remote state files